Staffbase/plugins-sdk-java/README.md

 	RSAPublicKey rsaPublicKey = ...

  	try {
-		final SSOFacade ssoFac = SSOFacade.create(rsaPublicKey);
+		// Create the SSO handler with your RSA public key final SSOFacade ssoFac = SSOFacade.create(rsaPublicKey);

-		final SSOData ssoData = ssoFac.verify(jwToken);
+		// Verify and decode the JWT token final SSOData ssoData = ssoFac.verify(jwToken);

 		// If the plugin instance was deleted in Staffbase